Are you overlooking important terms on your legal contract? Read more

 Alumni interview: Family Law with Yasmin Khan-Gunns

-ULaw alumna Yasmin Khan-Gunns studied the LPC and Masters in Law, Business and Management at our London Moorgate campus.
+Alumna Yasmin Khan-Gunns studied the LPC with MSc in Law, Business and Management at our London Moorgate campus.
 We caught up with Yasmin to discuss her role in family law and get her advice for students following in her footsteps.

-After qualifying in 2019, I became a family solicitor at BLM.
-I was then promoted to family associate in early 2021.
+After qualifying in 2019, I became a family solicitor at BLM and was then promoted to family associate in early 2021.
+I am now an Associate at Keystone Law, an award-winning, full-service law firm providing bespoke legal advice.

 I work in private family law (as opposed to public family law) advising medium to high net worth individuals on divorce and the division of finances, pre-nuptial and post-nuptial agreements, disputes regarding children, applications by one parent to permanently relocate abroad with a child, cohabitation agreements, property disputes between unmarried couples under civil law, separation agreements and domestic violence protection orders.